raumildhandhukia/hmcawebscrapper/README.md

 7) Product URL

 ## Setup
+1) Using terminal, navigate to project's root directory and install packages.
+    ```
+    npm install
+    ```
+3) Initiate Prisma and sync with server.
+    ```
+    npx prisma init
+    npx prisma generate
+    npx prisma db push
+    ```
-1) Create a database on MySQL server and store the Database URL in **.env file** in this format.
+4) Create a database on MySQL server and store the Database URL in **.env file** in this format.
 `DATABASE_URL=mysql://USER:PASSWORD@HOST:PORT/DB_NAME`

-2) For email notification, get your Gmail App Password.
+5) For email notification, get your Gmail App Password.
 [Click on this link to get instructions on how to create Gmail App Password](https://knowledge.workspace.google.com/kb/how-to-create-app-passwords-000009237).
 Store sender credentials and reviever email in **.env file**.
 `SENDER_GMAIL=example@gmail.com`
 `SENDER_GMAIL_APP_PASSWORD=jlkjglhjksdfghas`
 `RECEIVER_GMAIL=example2@gmail.com`

-3) Using terminal, navigate to project's root directory and install packages.
-`npm install`

-4) Scraper is scheduled to run on every Monday 3:00 AM.
+6) Scraper is scheduled to run on every Monday 3:00 AM.
 Run the program to start the cron.
-`node index`
+    ```
+    node index
+    ```

 ## Technologies Used
 Scraper script is developed using **Node.js** and scraped data is being stored on **MySQL** databse using **Prisma ORM**.
 Data is fetched using H&M's hidden API.
 Email notifications are supported through **Nodemailer** & **Gmail**.
 Cron Job is supported by **node-cron**.